GUIDELINES FOR GAMES:

 - Double Check EVERYTHING

-Before you submit your game, please double-check spelling, the accuracy of answers, slide order, duplicate slides, and folder structure.
+Before you submit your game, please double-check the spelling, the accuracy of answers, slide order, duplicate slides, and folder structure.
 Have a friend triple-check it for you!
 Your accuracy will help move your game through the DYM Pipeline quickly and easily.

 Additional Guidelines for Video-Driven Games: